USA Student Visa Process Step-by-Step: The Complete Guide for Nepalese Students

 Step 1: Fill Out the DS-160 Form

-The first step in applying for a USA student visa is filling out the DS-160 form, which is the online application form for non-immigrant visas.
-Here’s a detailed guide on how to fill it out:
+The first step in applying for a USA student visa is filling out the DS-160 form, students must complete the DS-160 form through the official U.S. Department of State visa website before scheduling a visa interview which is the online application form for non-immigrant visas.

 1. Access the Form: Visit the official U.S. Department of State website and create a profile to begin the DS-160 form.